 Find out how you can do more with law at the University of Bristol.

 Many graduates secure training contracts with City solicitors' firms and pupillages at barristers' chambers.

-Find out more about what our students do after graduating.
+Find out about careers support in the Law School.What our students do after graduating

 The undergraduate Bachelor of Laws (LLB) degree takes three years; degrees with Study Abroad take four.